=""

 Automation of molecular and synthetic biology

 Kim Liu is a chemist researching synthetic biology at the MRC Laboratory of Molecular Biology.
-He also teaches undergraduate chemistry at Jesus College.
+He teaches undergraduate chemistry at Jesus College.

 Academic interests

-• Directed evolution
+• Directed evolution and genetic selection

 • Cyclic peptide ligands/therapeutics.